ConsciousCode/espresso/README.md

 * Most data has a fixed size, and dynamic sizes can be represented via references
 * In general, hash tables grow and rarely have entries deleted
 * The prototype of an object very rarely changes

-## Design notes
-I originally thought `=` could be a meta-operator combining with any arbitrary binary operator to its left, such that eg `+ =` would be the same as `+=`.
-This is "pretty" from a high level design POV, but in implementing the parser I realized that this combined with the precedence climbing algorithm produced a fundamental contradiction.
-The normal operator could only be consumed if we knew its precedence was sufficiently high, but the `=` meta-operator would change its precedence to one of the lowest.
-Thus we need to consume the token to know its precedence, but we can't consume the token until we know its precedence.
-There were some "clever" hacks to try to get around this (tentatively consuming for sufficient precedence, then bailing if we parse `=` and modifying `self.cur` to semantically combine them) but the complexity grew and grew, all to implement a feature that, let's face it, has no practical value.
-I only thought of it in the first place because I thought it would make parsing easier, but it turns out it would require either a lot of extra code or I'd have to upgrade the parser to LR(2).

-Alternatively, this could be implemented on the tokenizer level, or a separate stage of the pipeline